-BREAKING: Premier’s Office hits back at UK Crime Agency-accusations without merit
+Updated: FCO challenges Premier’s Office claims of UK Crime Agency co-operation

+The Foreign and Commonwealth Office is challenging Cayman’s claims of co-operation with the UK National Crime Agency.

-Strong words from the Premier’s Office today (15 September) as it refutes claims from UK National Crime Agency Director Donald Toon that Cayman authorities are uncooperative and his agency “struggles” to get data from here in the fight against money laundering.
+This, in response to a Premier’s Office statement issued Saturday (15 September) refuting claims from UK National Crime Agency Director Donald Toon that Cayman authorities are uncooperative and his agency “struggles” to get data from here in the fight against money laundering.

-The Premier’s Office, in a statement released a short while ago, said, “there is absolutely no merit to Mr. Toon’s allegation.
-His complaint is a gross misrepresentation of a single situation and is no basis on which to accuse the Cayman Islands of being uncooperative.”

 Mr. Toon’s allegations were contained in a BBC article published Friday (14 September) evening which claimed that British law enforcement officers were being “frustrated” by a lack of cooperation from Cayman authorities.

+The notes were part of an agreement with the UK to allow Cayman to create its own electronic beneficial ownership platform rather than a public registry.
+The platform was to be managed by a local authority and would issue information to law authorities by request.

+Cayman 27 reached out to Premier McLaughlin for comment, we were told the Financial Services Ministry will issue a response.

-According to the article the NCA had “significantly stepped up efforts to seize dirty Russian money coming into the UK.
+According to the BBC article the NCA had “significantly stepped up efforts to seize dirty Russian money coming into the UK.
 It has also launched investigations into British-based lawyers and accountants suspected of facilitating money laundering.”

-Now the article claims a number of its investigations have led it to offshore firms registered in the Cayman Islands.
+The article claims a number of its investigations have led it to offshore firms registered in the Cayman Islands.

 Mr. Toon, in the article, claimed “Cayman Islands authorities had not co-operated when he had asked for information on who owned these firms.”